Kanhaiyalal (actor): Career

 In Gunga Jumna (1961), he again excelled as a munim.
 He also shone in Mahesh Kaul's Sautela Bhai (1962), but the film tanked.
 Gemini's Grahasti (1962), in which he played a station master gave him immense satisfaction and he said: "In my opinion, it's the first picture from the South starring me to achieve that much versatility."

 The trouble monger continued his winning streak with Upkar, Ram aur Shyam (both 1967), Teen Bahuraniyan, Dharti Kahe Pukare (1969), Gopi, Jeevan Mrityu (1970), Dushman (1972) Apna Desh (1972), Heera, Dost, Palkon Ki Chaon Mein, Karmayogi (1978), Janata Hawaldar (1979) and Hum Paanch (1980).

 After completing a century of roles in Bollywood, Hathkadi (1982) became his swan song as his histrionics breathed their last on 14 Aug 1982 while he was 72.

-Death

-He died on 14 August 1982 at the age of 72.
+Family

+His brother Sankatha Prasad Chaturvedi was also an actor.
+His daughter Hemaa Singh is a film producer.

+Legacy

+A documentary based on his life Naam Tha Kanhaiyalal was released on MX Player on 29 November 2022.
+Business Line called his dialogue, Kar bhala, so ho bhala (A good deed always comes around) as one of the most iconic dialogue by a villain in Hindi Cinema.